mstksg/inCode/copy/entries/dependent-haskell-1.md

 offers matrix and vector types with their size in their types: an `R 5` is a vector of Doubles with 5 elements, and a `L 3 6` is a 3x6 vector of Doubles.

+These types are often called "dependent", because the structure of the type itself is parameterized by/depends on a "value" (the size parameter).

 The `Static` module relies on the `KnownNat` mechanism that GHC offers.
 Almost all operations in the library require a `KnownNat` constraint on the type-level Nats --- for example, you can take the dot product of two vectors with `dot ::